mvs-develop/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fee pool allows participants in the network to deal with assets and pay for the transaction fees without the need to hold BTS.
-Any transaction fee can be paid by paying any asset that has a core exchange rate (i.e. a price) at which the asset can be exchange implicitly into BTS to cover the network fee.
-If the asset's fee pool is funded, the fees can be payed in the native UIA instead of BTS.
+The fee pool allows participants in the network to deal with assets and pay for the transaction fees without the need to hold DNA.
+Any transaction fee can be paid by paying any asset that has a core exchange rate (i.e. a price) at which the asset can be exchange implicitly into DNA to cover the network fee.
+If the asset's fee pool is funded, the fees can be payed in the native UIA instead of DNA.

 .. note:: The core exchange rate at which a fee can be exchanged into
-          BTS may differ from the actual market valuation of the asset.
+          DNA may differ from the actual market valuation of the asset.
-          A user, thus, may pay a premium or spare funds by paying in BTS.
+          A user, thus, may pay a premium or spare funds by paying in DNA.

 .. warning:: Make sure your core exchange rate is higher than the lowest
              ask, otherwise, people will buy your token from the market